AmyJuneH/Open-Source-Resources/Drupal/Core - Setting up Local Server with Lando.md

 ## Commands

+The following set up command will download a Drupal 8 core repeository, start LANDO, and run composer.

-Open your terminal of choice.
+   1. Open your terminal of choice.
-    1. Enter the following commands
+   2. Enter the following commands

 ```
 cd ~